 The Clerk's Office is responsible for conducting foreclosure sales in accordance with Chapter 45, F.S.
 Sales are held at 11:00 am every Tuesday and Thursday (except on legal holidays).
 The Clerk's Office conducts the sale via public auction on the Internet at the listed website, www.hernando.realforeclose.com.
-A list of all foreclosure filings by month as well as a list of sales handled prior to the implementation of online sales can be found here.
+A list of all foreclosure filings by month and a list of upcoming sales can be found below.

 How does the online auction work?

-Anyone may bid on the properties, and must register with the clerk on the website prior to the sale.
+Anyone may bid on the properties.
+All bidders must register with the clerk on the website prior to the sale and ensure that their escrow account has sufficient funds to cover at least 5% of their anticipated winning bid for each property.
+A 5% non-refundable deposit is required on all winning bids.
 The site provides information for each sale item, including the name of the owner, legal description and the opening or base bid.
 At the date and time specified for the sale, each item is auctioned in order of file number and sold to the highest bidder.

-At the time of the sale, the successful high bidder must post with the Clerk a nonrefundable deposit of 5% for the successful bid.
-The remainder of the bid plus court registry fees plus the Judicial Sale Winner Bid Service Fee are due by 4:30 pm ET the following day.
+Once the the sale is completed, the successful bidder will have the 5% non-refundable deposit deducted from their escrow account.
+The remainder of the bid plus court registry fees and the Judicial Sale Winner Bid Service Fee are due by 4:30 pm ET the following day.
 Payment may be made in the form of wire transfer, cash, cashier’s check, or ACH.
+The Judicial Sale Winner Bid Service Fee may be deducted from the escrow account at the discretion of the Clerk.

-Upon payment of the remainder of the bid via counter, ACH, or wire transfer initiated, the Clerk will issue a Certificate of Sale.
+Upon payment of the remainder of the bid, including all required fees, the Clerk will issue a Certificate of Sale.
 A Certificate of Title may be issued by the Clerk of the Circuit Court after ten (10) full days have elapsed from the issuance of the Certificate of Sale and provided there is no other action relating to the subject proceeding.

 What equipment and software will I need?